danielcifuentes54/aws-developer/README.md

       * ECS / Fargate is prefered for running arbitrary Docker images.
   * Easy monitoring (AWS cloudwatch).
   * Easy to get more resources (up to 10gb RAM), increasing RAM will also improve CPU and network.
+* Permissions
+  * Lambda Execution Role (IAM Role)
+    * Grants the lambda function permissions to AWS services / resources
+    * There's sample managed policies for lambda (e.g AWSLambdaBasicExecutionRole)
+    * Best practice: create one Lambda Execution Role per function
   * Resource based policy
-    * It Permissions to other AWS accounts or services.
+    * To give other  accounts and AWS services permission to use your lambda resources.
 * Synchronous invocations
   * Results is returned right away.
   * Error handling must happen client side